TACC/coe-332-sp22/docs/unit03/logging.rst

 ~~~~~~~~

 Given the Meteorite Landings analysis script we have been working on, add some
-logging throughout the script, focusing on DEBUG, INFO, and ERROR messages.
+logging throughout the script, focusing on DEBUG and ERROR messages.

 .. note::